Hong Kong 'suspends work' on controversial extradition bill | DW | 15.06.2019

-City leader Carrie Lam held a press conference saying her government would 'suspend work' on the bill.
+City leader Carrie Lam said in a press conference her government would 'suspend work' on the bill.
 The proposed law has triggered the biggest protests in the city since its British handover in 1997.

-Hong Kong's government announced on Saturday a delay to an unpopular extradition bill that has triggered the biggest protests in the Chinese city since its handover in 1997, several local media outlets reported.
+Hong Kong's government announced on Saturday a delay to an extradition bill that has triggered the biggest protests in the Chinese city since its handover from Britain in 1997, several local media outlets reported.

 "We have to maintain law and order and restore calm as soon as possible.
 We should pause and think instead of resuming the second reading of the bill as scheduled in the legislative council," Lam told a press conference on Saturday.